 How should I prepare my hair and skin?

 I recommend clean dry hair for your appointment.
 Washing your hair the night or morning before your wedding day is fine, although if your hair tends to be oily wash the morning of your wedding day.
 Check that your shampoo doesn’t contain any silicon, as can weigh the hair down for styling.
 Clean skin with no makeup on and your normal moisturiser before the trial or wedding.

 How do I lock in your services for my wedding day?

 Once you would like me to reserve your date, simply let me know and I will send you over a detailed quote, when the 10% deposit is made your date is locked in.
-The remainder is due one week before the wedding, or cash on the day.
+The remainder is due one week before the wedding.
 Trial payment is due at the time of appointment.

 Any other questions feel free to ask!